 Please make sure to read our camp policies and procedures.

-• Special Camp Phone Number!
-The museum is closed on Mondays and before 10am Tues-Fri.
+The museum is closed before 10 a.m.
+Monday - Friday.
 If you need to contact the SCSM Camp Team please text or call (803) 528-2706.
-For all inquiries regarding membership, payments, adding extended day or day-of camp, please call Group Visits at (803)898-4999.
+For all inquiries regarding membership, payments, adding extended day or day-of camp, please call Group Visits at (803) 898-4999.

-SCSM knows caregivers are very busy and sometimes picking up your camper right at 3pm can be difficult.
-We are happy to offer a fun and entertaining Extended Day Camp where students can continue to explore the museum and participate in activities until 5:30pm.
-Extended Day is an additional weekly cost.
+The SCSM knows caregivers are very busy and sometimes picking up your camper right at 3 p.m. can be difficult.
+We are happy to offer a fun and entertaining Extended Day Camp where students can continue to explore the museum and participate in activities until 5:30 p.m.
+Extended Day is an additional weekly cost and cannot be sold by the day for summer camp.
+There is a $10 late fee for every 5-minutes a camper is late being picked up from Extended Day.

 • The museum is not be able to refrigerate or microwave any meals.